 Second, however conceptual it may seem, the research question must fulfill very pragmatic functions if it is to help you wind down your project and synthesize the final product.
 It should define the exact scope of it, based on what fieldwork you have managed to conduct: the research question is meant to frame your initial topic to fit within the contours of the actual data and interview transcripts you have on hand.
 In addition, it must also clarify, in straightforward terms, the interesting nature of the work you have done.
 The research question consists in highlighting the importance of your initial topic, as seen through the lens of your specific approach, in such ways as to make it relevant to others.
 (Therefore it has much in common with notions such as “angle,” for reporters, or “theme” in more literary narration.)

 Third, it is wise to accept that what is truly significant in what we do typically eludes us in the early stages.
 Your research question will likely come to life only gradually, through a reflective process involving you, your manager(s) and people you engaged with during your fieldwork.
 As a matter of principle, your research should have challenged your initial thinking, added lawyer upon lawyer of facts, narratives and complications, and brought out very specific sources of blockage and frustration.
 These, typically, are precisely the cues you need: what resists conventional analysis is inherently interesting; and what confounds you in a topic is what you must understand.
-Discussing your confusion, as well as the hypotheses you form to get past it—both with people in the field and far removed—is how you will form your research question: such back-and-forth, between your thought process and their experience, will help you reword the enigmas you have run up against into an interrogation you happen to have better answers to than you thought.
+Discussing your confusion, as well as the hypotheses you form to get past it—with people both in the field and far removed—is how you will form your research question: such back-and-forth, between your thought process and their experience, will help you reword the enigmas you have run up against into an interrogation you happen to have better answers to than you thought.

 Fourth, the research question essentially captures your own itinerary, as you explored your topic: what was most significant in what you learned and why?
 This entails undertaking the journey in the first place, and thus taking the risk of an open-minded and necessarily confusing exploration.
 And it involves a turning point at which you must step out, distance yourself from your own experience, juxtapose it to that of others, and figure out what fundamental truth you can hope to extract from the obstacles you encountered.
 Some academics would call this “problematizing,” in the sense of turning a general topic into a problem worth solving.